Joe’s Guide to the U2 General Admission

 Q: If I bought 4 tickets with my credit card, and that credit card is what gets all 4 of us in, do we need to queue up together?

-Q: If I bought some tickets for family on my credit card, but I’m not going to the show, do I need to be there to show my ID and let them in, or can I just give my family members my credit card so they can enter the venue?
+Q: If I bought some tickets for family on my credit card, but I’m not going to the show, do I need to be there to show my ID and let them in, or can I just give my family members my credit card so they can enter the arena?

 A: In my discussions with some venue security, they are too busy scanning tickets, with an urgency to get the queue in quickly and safely.
 Checking IDs is time consuming and therefore not done.
 With this said, it’s possible to lend your credit card to friends or family if it was purchased on that card, so you don’t have to be at the venue to let them in.